-2016 Regional Silage Variety Trials
+2017 Regional Silage Variety Trials

 • Battle River Research Group, Forestburg, AB, (780) 582-7308

 • Chinook Applied Research Association, Oyen, AB, (403) 664-3777

 • Gateway Research Organization, Westlock, AB, (780) 349-4546

 • Lakeland Agricultural Research Association, Bonnyville, AB, (780) 826-7260

-• Mackenzie Applied Research Association, Fort Vermilion, AB (780) 927-3776
+• Mackenzie Applied Research Association, Fort Vermilion, AB, (780) 927-3776

 • Peace Country Beef and Forage, Fairview, AB, (780) 836-3354

 • Smoky Applied Research and Demonstration Association, Falher, AB, (780) 837-2900

 • A & L Canada Laboratories Inc.

-• Davidson Seeds, Degenhardt Farms, Dyck Seed Farm, Kevin Elmy, Fabian Seeds, Lindholm Seed Farm, Mastin Seeds, Solick Seeds, H. Warkentin,
+• Davidson Seeds, Degenhardt Farms, Dyck Seed Farm, Kevin Elmy, Fabian Seeds, Lindholm Seed Farm, Mastin Seeds, Solick Seeds, H. Warkentin

 Test Yield Categories

-It should also be noted that the indicated yield levels are those from small plot trials, which can be somewhat higher than yields expected under commercial production.
-As yield is not the only factor that affects net return, other important agronomic and disease resistance characteristics should be considered.
+The defined range for each Test Yield Category is provided in tons per acre.
+Variety yields are reported as average yields in Low, Medium and High Test Yield Categories.
+This allows for comparison with the check when growing conditions, management regimes and/or target yields are anticipated to be of low, medium or high productivity.
+Caution is advised when interpreting the data with respect to new varieties that have not been fully tested.
+It should also be noted that the indicated yield levels are those from small plot trials, which can be 15 to 20 per cent higher than yields expected under commercial production.
+As yield is not the only factor that affects net return, other important agronomic and disease resistance characteristics should also be considered.
 The genetic yield potential of a variety can be influenced by various management and environmental factors.

-Nutrition was assessed using NIRS for macro-nutrient assessments and wet chemistry for the micro-nutrients.
+Nutrition was assessed using NIRS for macronutrient assessments and wet chemistry for the micronutrients.
 Full nutritional analysis was done on each sample, however, only six nutritional categories are reported: crude protein (CP), total digestible nutrients (TDN) which is an estimation of energy, calcium (Ca), phosphorus (P), potassium (K) and magnesium (Mg).